Mwizzard/Raytracer/README.md

   cmake --build build
 ```

-To execute the program, you need to execute this command from the root of the project
+To execute the program, you need to execute this command from the root of the project:
 ```bash
   build/RayTracing > image.ppm
 ```
-This redirects the output to a .ppm file wich is the format used for the output of the program because of the simplicity
+This redirects the output to a .ppm file wich is the format used for the program because of its simplicity.

 # Note
 This project was made to learn the basics of ray-tracing and is probably not bug-free